olives-2/vicipaper/README.md

 npm run dev
 ```

-*note*: Bun can also be used, and is what I used duringthe development.
+*note*: Bun can also be used, and is what I used during development.
 However, the Vicinae documentation only cites npm, so be careful about using any other package manager.

 ## Usage

-Run the [Deeplink](vicinae://extensions/Matis_Olives/wallpaper/wallpaper-setter) `vicinae://extensions/Matis_Olives/wallpaper/wallpaper-setter` with a vind on your desired window manager/compositor/desktop environment, or run the "Set Wallpaper" command in Vicinae.
+Run the [Deeplink](vicinae://extensions/Matis_Olives/wallpaper/wallpaper-setter) `vicinae://extensions/Matis_Olives/wallpaper/wallpaper-setter` with a bind on your desired window manager/compositor/desktop environment, or run the "Set Wallpaper" command in Vicinae.
 Fill the preferences, search and select the wallpaper to set!

 ### Actions